bryanjswift/bryanjswift.github.com/_posts/2011-12-21-daily-for-december-21st.markdown

 Mai and I got up early to decorate the tree and put presents under it after my parents left for my mom's surgery.
 Mai thought it would be a nice 'welcome home' surprise.
 She's right but decorating for the holidays has never been fun for me it always feels like a chore.

 The last of the presents are wrapped and under the tree, they arrived just a few hours ago.
 I still don't have anything for my brother though.

+The foot/heel pain has steadily but slowly gone down throughout the day.
+Hopefully taking the drugs again tomorrow will mostly back it off.
+I did end up taking a couple of Aleve to assist with pain management.